joaotheboss/LAB_SCRIPTS/README.md

-# LAB_SCRIPTS
+# LABORATORY SCRIPTS
-Some scripts I used during my laboratory courses
+These repo contains some scripts I  made to collect and analyse data during laboratory experiences.